 Heywood Walter Seton-Karr (1859 - 1938) was a British Army officer, big game hunter, amateur archaeologist and artist.
 As a very keen hunter, he went in pursuit of big game almost every year.
 He made nineteen expeditions to Africa, more than twenty to India and the same to the Arctic.

-My First Lions: Hunting Fierce Game In Eastern Africa by Heywood W Seton-Karr (1893) is a magazine article.
+My First Lions: Hunting Fierce Game In Eastern Africa by Heywood W Seton-Karr (1893) is a pamphlet published by Century Mag.

 Ten Years Wild Sports In Foreign Lands: Or Travels In The Eighties by Heywood W Seton-Karr (1889) Seton-Karr continues his adventures in Alaska, Norway and other venues.
 In Asia he relates tales of hunting barasingh near Mount Korwal in Kashmir and antelope in the Bikaner region of India.
 Free eBook